kaihendry/dabase.com/content/blog/serverless-speed.md

 I do not consider the time for the initial setup / <abbr title="Infrastructure as Code">IaC</abbr> provisioning which can take quite a bit of waiting, especially for the **custom domain**!

+# Price?!

+Unfortunately it's quite tedious and difficult to compare the price, especially when there is a free tier.
+Just know that I've not noticed an impact on my bill when using serverless.
+It's must cheaper than paying hourly.
+If it becomes expensive, you have options!

+Need more reasons to consider "Serverless"?
+Please checkout https://goserverless.sg/